Entrepreneurship Expo Pitch Fueled Shears Hair Studio

 Stock image of school or office supplies

-Today we feature Daniel Marquez, an incoming freshman and first-generation English Education major from Bridgeton, NJ (Cumberland County).
+Today we feature Daniel M, an incoming freshman and first-generation English Education major from Bridgeton, NJ (Cumberland County).
 He tells us more about what he’s looking forward to at Rowan University and why he chose Rowan!

 What are a few things you are looking forward to next year at Rowan?